Adele Celebrates Her 31st Birthday And Reflects On Past Year Following Split: ‘I’ve Changed Drastically’

 The Grammy winner then encouraged her 31.7 million followers to “be kind to yourself.”
 She then joked that her anticipated album, 30, will be a drum and bass record, much different from the ballads she’s known for.

 Adele’s celebratory post comes weeks after her reps confirmed that she and her husband Simon Konecki were filing for divorce.
-The couple had been for two years and share a son together, Angelo,6.
+The couple had been together for two years and share a son together, Angelo,6.
 The pair, who had been together since 2012, reportedly wasn’t romantic with each other before parting ways.
 Us reports that the “Chasing Pavements” singer gave Konecki her Los Angeles home two months before they decided to announce their split.
 The couple reportedly broke up officially eight or nine months ago.

 Last week, Adele addressed the divorce news in a humorous way.
 The Inquisitr previously shared that the “One and Only” singer posted a meme of two different versions of herself.
 In one image, she is visibly upset at what looks to be a performance.
 In another, she has a more confident look, in a clip from Carpool Karaoke with James Corden.